Upper Gastrointestinal Series

 Stools that are smaller in diameter than normal

-The content provided here is for informational purposes only, and wasn't designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your physician.
-Please consult your physician with any questions or concerns you may have regarding your condition.
+The content provided here is for informational purposes only, and wasn't designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your doctor.
+Please consult your health care provider with any questions or concerns you may have regarding your condition.

 This page contains links to other websites with information about this procedure and related health conditions.
 We hope you find these sites helpful.
 But please remember we don't control or endorse the information presented on these websites, nor do these sites endorse the information contained here.